microsoft/nni/src/sdk/pynni/nni/README.md

 **Random Search**

 In [Random Search for Hyper-Parameter Optimization][2] show that Random Search might be surprisingly simple and effective.
-We suggests that we could use Random Search as bassline when we have no knowledge about the prior distribution of hyper-parameters.
+We suggests that we could use Random Search as baseline when we have no knowledge about the prior distribution of hyper-parameters.

 **Anneal**